mmcgraw74/Tektronix-4051-4052-4054-Program-Files/README.md

 CALL "RATE",9600,2                          only on 4052/54 - use 2400 max on 4051

-CALL "TSTRIN","",""                         Prevents NULLs and DC3 characters from being transmitted
+CALL "TSTRIN","","","D"                     Prevents NULLs and DC3 characters, Type Control-D, marks End of Tape transfer

 FIND x                                      find the file on the tape you want to transfer